rng-guy/NFSMWBartender/README.md

 **After installing** Bartender:
 1. check out its configuration (.ini) files in the `scripts\BartenderSettings` folder, and
-2. see the [appendix](APPENDIX.md) should you encounter any issues or want more technical details.
+2. see the [appendix file](APPENDIX.md) should you encounter any issues or want more technical details.

 &nbsp;